MichaelCurrin/code-cookbook/README.md

 ## Documentation

-To setup and run this project (or your fork), see the project docs:
+To set up and run this project (or your fork), see the project docs:

 <div align="center">